 Shawn Salmon is a guitarist, educator, composer/arranger, and bandleader in Chicago, IL

-Dr. Salmon has presented at the 2010 College Music Society's National Conference, the 2010 Western Illinois International Guitar Festival, and the 2013 Leeds International Jazz Educators Conference in England.
+Dr. Salmon maintains a busy schedule as a guest clinician and adjudicator.
+Shawn has presented at the 2010 College Music Society's National Conference in Minneapolis, the 2010 Western Illinois International Guitar Festival, and the 2013 Leeds International Jazz Educators Conference in Leeds, England.

 Shawn Salmon is an active composer and arranger and is published with Really Good Music.
 Inc..
 Dr. Salmon has also been published in DownBeat Magazine.
 Shawn's composition, Belden Bottom Line, won the 2009 Michael Arenson Award from the University of Delaware for best original big band composition and arrangement.

 Dr.Salmon holds a Doctor of Arts degree from Ball State University in Guitar Performance and Theory and Composition.
 His dissertation focused on examining Charlie Christian's influence on Wes Montgomery's approach to improvisation.
 Shawn also received a Masters in Music in Jazz Studies from DePaul University and a B.A. in Jazz Studies from Eastern Illinois University.
 Shawn has performed with a range of great jazz artists including Ed Shaughnessy, Buddy DeFranco, Hal Galper, Bobby Watson, Jim Snidero, and Karrin Allyson.